 A portion of the proceeds of the Refunding Bonds, together with other available funds, if applicable, will be applied to refund the Refunded Bonds.
-The refunding method being used is frequently termed a "net defeasance" in that provision is made to set aside immediately, from the proceeds of a refunding bond issue and any other funds then available, monies for investment that, together with the interest to be received thereon, and any cash held uninvested, shall be sufficient to satisfy all payments of interest on the Refunded Bonds to and including the respective dates on which such Refunded Bonds are redeemed and the principal of and any premium due upon the redemption of such Refunded Bonds.
+The refunding method being used is frequently termed a "net defeasance" in that provision is made to set aside immediately, from the proceeds of a refunding bond issue and any other funds then available, monies for investment that, together with the interest to be received thereon, and any cash held uninvested, shall be sufficient to satisfy all payments of interest on the Refunded Bonds to and including the date on which such Refunded Bonds are redeemed and the principal of and any premium due upon the redemption of such Refunded Bonds.

-That portion of the proceeds of the Refunding Bonds used to advance refund the Refunded 2007 and the Refunded 2008 Bonds, together with other available funds, if applicable, will be applied to the purchase of non-callable direct obligations of or obligations the principal and interest on which are guaranteed by the United States of America (the "Restricted Acquired Obligations").
+That portion of the proceeds of the Refunding Bonds used to advance refund the Refunded Bonds, together with other available funds, if applicable, will be applied to the purchase of non-callable direct obligations of or obligations the principal and interest on which are guaranteed by the United States of America (the "Restricted Acquired Obligations").
 The Restricted Acquired Obligations, together with any cash held uninvested, will be held in trust in an escrow fund (the "Escrow Deposit Fund") by Manufacturers and Traders Trust Company (the "Escrow Agent") pursuant to an Escrow Deposit Agreement between the Escrow Agent and the County.
-The Restricted Acquired Obligations will mature at such times and in such amounts and will bear interest payable at such times and in such amounts, together with any cash held uninvested, so that sufficient money will be available to pay when due, interest on the Refunded 2007 Bonds and the Refunded 2008 Bonds to and including their respective dates of redemption and to redeem the Refunded 2007 Bonds and the Refunded 2008 Bonds on their respective dates of redemption.
+The Restricted Acquired Obligations will mature at such times and in such amounts and will bear interest payable at such times and in such amounts, together with any cash held uninvested, so that sufficient money will be available to pay when due, interest on the Refunded Bonds to and including their date of redemption and to redeem the Refunded Bonds on their date of redemption.
 (See "MISCELLANEOUS--Verification of Mathematical Computations" herein.)
-The Escrow Agent will apply the maturing principal of and interest on the Restricted Acquired Obligations and any cash held uninvested to the payment of the interest on the Refunded 2007 Bonds and the Refunded 2008 Bonds prior to their respective redemption dates and has been irrevocably instructed to redeem the Refunded 2007 Bonds and the Refunded 2008 Bonds on their respective first available redemption date at a price equal to the outstanding principal amount thereof plus accrued interest.
-The Restricted Acquired Obligations will be pledged only to payment of the principal of and interest on the Refunded 2007 Bonds and the Refunded 2008 Bonds and are not available for the payment of principal and premium, if any, of or interest on the Bonds or any other obligations of the County.
+The Escrow Agent will apply the maturing principal of and interest on the Restricted Acquired Obligations and any cash held uninvested to the payment of the interest on the Refunded Bonds prior to their redemption date and will be irrevocably instructed to redeem the Refunded Bonds on their first available redemption date at a price equal to the outstanding principal amount thereof plus accrued interest.
+The Restricted Acquired Obligations will be pledged only to payment of the principal of and interest on the Refunded Bonds and are not available for the payment of principal and premium, if any, of or interest on the Bonds or any other obligations of the County.